1. How much will an en suite bathroom cost?

-5. Consider heating and plumbing
+5. En suite bathroom heating and plumbing

-Extending the hot and cold water supplies into a new bathroom is usually very straightforward.
+Extending the hot and cold water supplies into a new bathroom is usually very straight forward.
 If you have a combi boiler, which provides hot water on demand rather than requiring a cylinder, you need to ensure that it has sufficient hot water flow to supply an extra bathroom.
 You should also check your water pressure and choose appropriate mixer taps and shower fittings.